Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Find route/README.md

 3. Set `returnDirections` on the parameters to `true`.
 4. Create an `ASGStop` object for each destination and assign the stops to the parameters using `AGSRouteParameters.setStops(_:)`.
 5. Solve the route using `AGSRouteTask.solveRoute(with:completion:)` to get an `AGSRouteResult`.
 6. Iterate through the result's `AGSRoute`s.
-To display the route, create a graphic using the geometry from `_routeGeometry`.
-To display directions, use `route.getDirectionManeuvers()`, and for each `DirectionManeuver`, display `_.directionManeuvers`.
+To display the route, create a graphic using the geometry from the route's `routeGeometry`.
+To display directions, get the direction maneuvers from the route's `directionManeuvers` property, and, for each maneuver, display the maneuver's `directionText`.

 ## Relevant API